Non-compete clause and relationship clauses in Dutch Labour & Employment Law

 Non-compete and non-competition clause in the Netherlands.
 Our Dutch lawyers in Amsterdam specialize in drafting and litigating non-compete or relations clauses.
 Many Dutch employers add non-compete clauses to employee contracts.
 A non-compete clause or agreement is an agreement between two parties, usually employee and employer, that the employee will not enter into or start a similar profession or trade in competition with the other party.
-Employers may require non-competition agreements for a variety of reasons: a non-compete clause in Dutch Labour & Employment Law protects business and can help a business retain valuable employees.
+Employers may require non-competition clauses for a variety of reasons: a non-compete clause in Dutch Labour & Employment Law protects business and can help a business retain valuable employees.

 Non-compete clauses in the Netherlands: reasonable scope and duration

 Employers may include (in written) post-termination non-competition clauses in employment contracts for employees over the age of 18.
 Non-compete clauses and agreements regarding Dutch Labour & Employment Law can however not simply be a blanket prohibition from competition for an extended period of time.
 A non-compete clause must not infringe on a person’s ability to make a living, so it must have a reasonable scope and duration.
 Many jurisdictions in The Netherlands disfavor non-compete clauses as limitations on a former employee’s right to earn a living: a Dutch court may declare a part or the entire clause void if the employee is: